This post may contain affiliate links.Please read our disclosure policy.

 • Salt – I use kosher salt

 • Herbs – This recipe uses fresh sage, rosemary, thyme, and parsley.
-I recommend using them all for the best flavor but feel free to skip one of them if you are not a fan.
+I recommend using them all for the best flavor, but you are welcome to skip one of them if you are not a fan.

 How to make this recipe